-For your outer layer don’t forget hats, gloves, scarves, a balaclava or a snood, socks and boots.
+For your outer layer don’t forget hats, warm and stylish ski gloves (or mittens), scarves, a balaclava or a snood, socks and boots.
 The ideal type of hats are fleece or woollen ones, or alternatively Trapper-type hats (the ones with the bits to protect your ears).
+We found these to be the best Lapland hats for our son and us.
 Scarves should be made of wool or fleece and a balaclava or snood will help protect the neck and face, particularly if you are doing outdoor activities.
 These should be wool or synthetic materials.

 For your feet you’ll need thermal or merino wool socks and again, avoid cotton socks as they won’t keep you warm.
-A double sock layer will most likely be needed to use a think pair of synthetic socks underneath your thermal pair to keep your feet warm.
+A double sock layer will most likely be needed, so use a thick pair of synthetic socks underneath your thermal pair to keep your feet warm.

-And finally, you’ll need a good pair of boots.
-You can use snow boots or waterproof boots, so long as they allow you to wear two pairs of socks comfortably and are waterproof.
+And finally, you’ll need a good pair of snow boots for Lapland, particularly if you are visiting in December or January where temperatures will be cold and you’ll be walking on snow and ice.
+You can use snow boots or alternatively waterproof boots, so long as they allow you to wear two pairs of socks comfortably and are waterproof.
 You may need to buy one size bigger than you normally wear to allow for the extra thickness of two pairs of socks.

 Some hand warmers are a good idea for keeping small hands warm outside.
 These are not necessarily a must but it’s always handy to have them with you rather than not and wishing you did.